Live Resin vs Rosin: Which Is Right for You?

 rosin

-Many people refer to cannabis rosin and live rosin as the same thing.
+Many people think cannabis rosin and live rosin are the same thing.
 Yet, they are different cannabis products.

-Rosin is a concentrate produced from dried cannabis flower, kief, or hash.
-Live rosin, on the other hand, is produced from fresh or frozen (“live”) marijuana.
+Rosin is a concentrate produced from pressing cannabis flower, kief, or hash.
+Live rosin, on the other hand, is made from fresh or frozen (“live”) cannabis buds or the trichomes of fresh frozen buds, hash rosin.
 The distinction may be subtle, but the results are not.

-Live rosin is typically better tasting and contains much more terpenes than its counterpart.
-The two products also look fairly distinct.
-Live rosin looks similar to wax or honey, whereas rosin may resemble sap or other cannabis oils.
+Live rosin is typically better tasting and contains much more robust cannabinoids and terpene profiles than its counterpart.
+The two products may also look relatively distinct.
+Live rosin can look similar to a badder consistency, while live resin may have a more saucy consistency.

-With many consumers preferring live rosin to standard rosin, we’re faced with another important question: what is the difference between live resin vs live rosin?
+With many consumers preferring live rosin to standard rosin, we’re faced with another important question: what is the difference between live resin and live rosin?

 Live Resin vs. Live Rosin: Key Differences